spryker-sdk/sync-api/README.md

 ## Update an OpenApi file with provided OpenApi schema

-The `vendor/bin/syncapi code:openapi:update` updates an existing (or creates new if file doesn't exist) OpenAPI file with provided via CLI OpenAPI shcema converted to JSON.
+The `vendor/bin/syncapi code:openapi:update` updates an existing OpenAPI file (or creates a new one if the file doesn't exist) with the provided JSON.